majortomate/tripbudget/README.md

 - User can edit its personal profile.
 - User is able to see other users trips, also theirs profiles.
 - User is able to read posts for inspiration.
-- User can experience auto dark mode for the web app.
+- User can switch to dark mode (web also switches automatically at night).

 ![image](https://user-images.githubusercontent.com/56098988/192351451-229ad10b-9610-4d65-93aa-e26ef6c487d6.png)

-## Coming Functionalities
+## Coming Features

 - User will be able to add expenses to its trips during its travels.
 - User will be able to add destinations with autocomplete cities by Google Maps, and also be able to se a map with its trips.